Cardiovascular Imaging Research Center

 João L. Cavalcante, MD, FACC, FASE, FSCCT, FSCMR

 Scientific Director, MHIF Cardiovascular Imaging Research Center

-Dr. João L. Cavalcante earned his medical degree in Brazil and came to the US for residency and chief resident in internal medicine and cardiology fellowship at Henry Ford Hospital.
-At the Cleveland Clinic, he completed and was appointed chief fellow for the 2-year advanced cardiovascular imaging training program obtaining COCATS Level III in Interventional Echo, Cardiovascular CT and Cardiac MRI.
-In 2012, he joined the faculty at University of Pittsburgh Medical Center and was the Director of the Structural Imaging and Core Lab.
-In October 2018, he moved to the Minneapolis Heart Institute in Minneapolis, MN and serves as the Director of Cardiac MRI, Structural CT and Cardiovascular Imaging Research Center & Core Lab.
-Dr. Cavalcante has published over 55 manuscripts, 7 book chapters and speaks nationally and internationally on valvular imaging.
+Dr. João L. Cavalcante earned his medical degree in Brazil and came to the US for his residency and chief resident in internal medicine and cardiology fellowship at Henry Ford Hospital.
+At the Cleveland Clinic, he completed and was appointed chief fellow for the two-year advanced cardiovascular imaging training program obtaining COCATS Level III in Interventional Echo, Cardiovascular CT and Cardiac MRI.
+In 2012, he joined the faculty at University of Pittsburgh Medical Center and was the director of the structural imaging and core lab.
+In October 2018, he moved to the Minneapolis Heart Institute® and serves as the director of cardiac MRI, structural CT and Cardiovascular Imaging Research Center & Core Lab.
+Dr. Cavalcante has published more than 55 manuscripts and seven book chapters and speaks nationally and internationally on valvular imaging.